jack183190/Chimp/COMPILING.md

 - GPU supports at least OpenGL 4.6

 ## How do I build it then?

+Ensure git and cmake are in your environment path.
+Ensure you have a stable internet connection.

 Simply use visual studio to run the "Chimp.exe" target.
 You may need to generate the build configurations prior to this, which can be done by reloading both CMakeLists.txt files.